Social studies (social work)

 Advanced Entry ApplicationsRead the information about how to apply for Advanced Entry, then select the link below to apply.

-The degree in social studies (B.S.S.) is the only undergraduate course in Leinster that provides students with a professional social work qualification, which is recognised by the national Social Work Registration Board.
-It is an intensive programme which aims to help you become a reflective and proactive social worker who will make a significant contribution across a broad range of statutory, voluntary and community services.
+The B.S.S. degree is one of only two undergraduate programmes in Ireland which qualifies students to a professional level in social work.
+The degree programme is accredited by CORU (the Health and Social Care Professionals Council).
+Graduates of the programme are, therefore, eligible to apply for registration with the Social Work Registration Board which operates under CORU.
+The BSS degree is an intensive programme which aims to help you become a reflective and proactive social worker who will make a significant contribution across a broad range of statutory, voluntary and community services.

 Is this the right course for you?